Synthetic Counterfactual Labels for Efficient Conformal Counterfactual Inference: Experiments

 \section{Experiments}

-In this section, we empirically validate the proposed SP-CCI method and compare it against CCI through experiments on a synthetic dataset (Sec. \ref{sec:synthetic_exp}) and a semi-synthetic dataset (Sec. \ref{sec:semi-synthetic})\footnote{The code for the experiments can be found at \href{https://anonymous.4open.science/r/SP-CCI-18F2}{https://anonymous.4open.science/r/SP-CCI-18F2}}.
-Additional experiments for a real-world dataset can be found in the supplementary material.
-We evaluate performance in terms of efficiency, measured by the size of the predicted intervals of the counterfactual estimates.
+In this section, we empirically validate the proposed SP-CCI method and compare it against CCI \citep{lei2021conformal} and the GESPI framework \citep{bashari2026statistical} through experiments on a synthetic dataset (Sec.~\ref{sec:synthetic_exp}) and a semi-synthetic dataset (Sec.~\ref{sec:semi-synthetic}).
+Additional experiments are reported in the appendix, including a real-world policy evaluation with counterfactual loss (Appendix~\ref{sec:real-world}) and an experiment using a truly pretrained counterfactual generator under extreme treatment imbalance (Appendix~\ref{appendix:twins}).
+We evaluate performance primarily in terms of efficiency, measured by the size of the predicted counterfactual prediction intervals.

+\textbf{GESPI baseline:} We instantiate GESPI \citep{bashari2026statistical} with CCI \citep{lei2021conformal} as the base method and the same synthetic dataset $\tilde{\mathcal{D}}_1$.
+Following the GESPI framework, CCI is run three times: (1) on real data $\mathcal{D}_1$ at the target level $\alpha$; (2) on real data $\mathcal{D}_1$ at a relaxed guardrail level $\alpha + \varepsilon$; and (3) on the pooled real and synthetic data $\mathcal{D}_1 \cup \tilde{\mathcal{D}}_1$ at level $\alpha$.
+The outputs are aggregated by intersecting the three intervals.
+GESPI guarantees that the error rate never exceeds $\alpha + \varepsilon$ regardless of synthetic data quality, where $\varepsilon$ is a user-chosen parameter; we set $\alpha + \varepsilon =0.15$ in our experiments to ensure a fair comparison between the benchmarks (an alternative setting is also considered in Sec. \ref{sec:semi-synthetic}).
+A detailed description of GESPI is provided in Appendix~\ref{appendix:gespi}.